TencentARC/Plot2Code/README.md

 By adhering to these guidelines, we ensure that our use of the Matplotlib and Plotly content is fully compliant with their respective licenses.

 This project is open-sourced under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).
 These evaluation code and datasets are fully open for academic research and can be used for commercial purposes with official written permission.
+Check our [dataset sheet](dataset_sheet.pdf) for more information.

 # Citation
 The code and model in this repository is mostly developed for or derived from the paper below.
 Please cite it if you find the repository helpful.